Total war: Soviet Union

 The Soviet Union (USSR) was a command economy which already had an economic and legal system allowing the economy and society to be redirected into fighting a total war.
-The transportation of factories and whole labour forces east of the Urals as the Germans advanced across the USSR in 1941 was an impressive feat of planning.
+The transportation of factories, and whole labour forces east of the Urals as the Germans advanced across the USSR in 1941, was an impressive feat of planning.
 Only those factories which were useful for war production were moved because of the total war commitment of the Soviet government.

-The Eastern Front of the European Theatre of World War II encompassed the conflict in central and eastern Europe from June 22, 1941, to May 9, 1945.
+The Eastern Front of the European Theatre of World War II encompassed the conflict in central and eastern Europe from 22 June 1941, to 9 May 1945.
 It was the largest theatre of war in history in terms of numbers of soldiers, equipment and casualties and was notorious for its unprecedented ferocity, destruction, and immense loss of life (see World War II casualties).
 The fighting involved millions of German, Hungarian, Romanian and Soviet troops along a broad front hundreds of kilometres long.
 It was by far the deadliest single theatre of World War II.
 Scholars now believe that at most 27 million Soviet citizens died during the war, including at least 8.7 million soldiers who fell in battle against Hitler's armies or died in POW camps.
 Millions of civilians died from starvation, exposure, atrocities, and massacres.
 The Axis lost over 5 million soldiers in the east as well as many thousands of civilians.

 During the Battle of Stalingrad, newly built T-34 tanks were driven—unpainted because of a paint shortage—from the factory floor straight to the front.
 This came to symbolise the USSR's commitment to a policy of total war.